Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Tauber-Wiener theorems

-\item A different generalization of the Tauber-Wiener \autoref{Wiener_Tauberian} to higher dimensions is: Can every function $\x : \R^m \to \R$ be approximated by linear combinations of \emph{standardized affine linear translations} of a function $\sigma$?
+\item A different generalization of the Tauber-Wiener-theorems \autoref{Wiener_Tauberian} to higher dimensions is: Can every function $\x : \R^m \to \R$ be approximated by linear combinations of \emph{standardized affine linear translations} of a function $\sigma$?
 Standardized refers to affine linear translations, where for all $k=1,\ldots,\noc$ the Euclidean norm is one, i.e., $\norm{\vw_k}_2=1$.
-Of course all other norms $\norm{\cdot}_p$, $p=1,\ldots,\infty$ could be used for standardization.
-This would be a further restriction of the results from \cite{Rud73} (see also \autoref{ta:nn}). \item Let $\sigma :\R^m \to \R$.
-Then we can ask the question, whether an arbitrary function $\fun:\R^m \to \R$ can be approximated by
+Of course all other norms $\norm{\cdot}_p$, $p=[1,\infty]$ could be used for standardization (see \autoref{ta:nn}). \item Let $\sigma :\R^m \to \R$.
+Then we can ask the question, whether an arbitrary function $\x:\R^m \to \R$ can be approximated by